 Saud has a Master’s degree in Electrical Engineering from Stanford and currently works in the self-driving car industry.
 He leads data science efforts to improve the systems and algorithms that deploy thousands of volunteers remotely every week.
 Saud built Tarjimly's first machine learning algorithm.

-Ahmad is a student at UC Berkeley majoring in Computer Science and has helped design and build Tarjimly's new web platform.
+Ahmad is a student at UC Berkeley majoring in Computer Science and has helped design and build the Tarjimly Docs web platform.

 Abubakar serves as Tarjimly’s President overseeing strategic direction as a nonprofit.
 He is a PhD candidate and Soros Fellow at Stanford university with a focus in machine learning.
 He is published in Nature and worked on Tarjimly’s first matching algorithm.

 Yamen is a partner at Olive Tree Capital that was instrumental in Tarjimly’s founding and research.
 He holds an MBA from MIT Sloan School of Management, is a World Economic Forum Global Shaper, and worked with the BMG Foundation for 10 years.